asdf-vm/asdf/docs/contribute/core.md

 ```shell:no-line-numbers
 asdf install
 ```

+It *may* be useful to not use `asdf` to manage the tools during development on your local machine as you may need to break functionality which would then break your dev tooling.
+Here's the raw list of tools:

 - [bats-core](https://github.com/bats-core/bats-core): Bash Automated Testing System, for unit testing Bash or POSIX compliant scripts.
 - [shellcheck](https://github.com/koalaman/shellcheck): Static analysis tool for shell scripts.